zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 ### Deployment Simplicity

-When you build your CI/CD pipeline with your tooling -Gitea, GitHub, Gitlab, Bitbucket, Jenkins, etc.- you have an end-to-end secure deployment capability.
+This one is debatable.
+It is easier to update/add/delete the rules from Wazuh dashboard, hit Save, then Restart.
+But will it work?
+That's another issue.
+But at least, when you build your CI/CD pipeline with your tooling -Gitea, GitHub, Gitlab, Bitbucket, Jenkins, etc.- you have an end-to-end secure deployment capability.
 Once the changes are approved and merged to the `master` or `main` branch, they can be copied to the Wazuh manager and loaded by restarting the service.
+You can use a pull approach with cron jobs or systemd unit files cloning your repo and then copying files locally on servers, restarting services with bash scripts.
+Or you can consider a push approach with the Wazuh API in your pipeline to update the rules and decoders.

 The Git repo becomes the source of truth.

 This simplicity, hopefully, would encourage adoption, reduce long-term operational overhead, and avoid hidden state.

+## What's the catch?

+Just like any automation project, you pick some repetitive, high effort-low value task and make it "run" by technical means.
+Now the same task requires a higher level of knowledge and experience than it used to.
+The people who manages the automation must have higher qualifications than the ones doing the old repetitive task.
+Now, you need yo train people better.
+Yes, automation requires investing people more!
+What a dilemma![^4]

+With this approach, you do not only need to know about Wazuh rules, but also a bit of Python, Git and a bit of your internal toolkit.
+It now requires more effort to learn.
+Is it worth it?
+It depends on you environment.

 ## Conclusion

-The `wazuh-devenv` project demonstrates that Detection-as-Code is both achievable and practical—even in XML-based engines like Wazuh 4.x.
-By combining version control, behavioral testing, and structured workflows, detection engineers can safely iterate on detection logic, catch problems before they hit production, track what changed, when, and why.
+The [wazuh-devenv](https://github.com/zbalkan/wazuh-devenv) project demonstrates that Detection-as-Code is both achievable and practical —even in XML-based streaming engines like Wazuh 4.x.
+By combining version control, behavioral testing, and structured workflows, you can safely iterate on detection logic, catch problems before they hit production, track what changed, when, and why.
 It's a foundational step toward scalable, resilient, and auditable detection engineering.

-Future work includes integration with rule metadata schemas, static rule linting, and migration paths for Wazuh 5.x's new detection engine.
+Future work is the migration paths for Wazuh 5.x's new detection engine.
+But there's time for that.

 This isn't a platform.
-It's a discipline.
-And it starts with testing your rules—before they break something important.
+It's a methodology.
+And it starts with testing your rules —before they break something important.

 ---
 [^1]: A term coined by [Adrian Sanabria](https://x.com/sawaba) of [Enterprise Security Weekly](https://www.youtube.com/@SecurityWeekly), and I loved it.
 [^2]: Check [DataDog](https://www.datadoghq.com/blog/datadog-detection-as-code/)'s and [Elastic](https://www.elastic.co/blog/detections-as-code-elastic-security)'s approaches for DaC.
 They are great reads.
 But I cannot recommend [Panther](https://panther.com/blog/modernize-detection-engineering-with-detection-as-code) more in this field.
 They are the trend setters in this field.
+[^3]: For the accidental and essential complexity, please refer to the groundbreaking classic [No Silver Bullet - Essence and Accidents of Software Engineering](https://doi.org/10.1109/MC.1987.1663532)
+[^4]: Check the great paper [Ironies of Automation](https://www.sciencedirect.com/science/article/abs/pii/0005109883900468) for great insights.
+I wrote about this article regarding [a Microsoft leak 2 years ago](https://zaferbalkan.com/ironies-of-automation/).